 - Erbium, chromium: yttrium-scandium-gallium-garnet (Er,Cr:YSGG) lasers appear to give less morphological distortion simulating cellular atypia than other types of lasers.

 Despite excision, small dysplastic lesions can be followed by multiple carcinomas and a fatal outcome.
 In addition, some dysplastic lesions may have a worse prognosis than isolated carcinomas without leukoplakia.
 However, dysplastic lesions can regress spontaneously.
-Therefore the behaviour of dysplastic lesions is unpredictable.
+Therefore, the behaviour of dysplastic lesions is unpredictable and once dysplasia has been found in a lesion, the outcomes are guarded.

 There is currently no reliable management protocol.
 Prolonged and close follow-up care is essential but the prognosis may still be poor.